SringayKeno/forecasting-home-prices-sacramento-county/README.md

 <br clear="right"/>
 <br>
 SARIMA or '*seasonal autoregressive integrated moving average'*, is an ARIMA model that supports time series data with a seasonal component.
 Hence the 'S' for seasonal in front of ARIMA.
-SARIMA contains four seasonal elements that are not part of ARIMA that must be configured; they are: P, D, Q and m.
+SARIMA contains four additional elements that are not part of ARIMA; they are: P, D, Q and m.
+Like the elements for ARIMA, these four additional elements are also replaced by integer values that dictates how the data gets looked at.
 <br><br>

 For more information regarding SARIMA, I suggest a visit to Jason Brownlee's, ['A Gentle Introduction to SARIMA for Time Series Forecasting in Python'](https://machinelearningmastery.com/sarima-for-time-series-forecasting-in-python/) or Michelle Blumins, [A Simple Guide to Auto-ARIMA/SARIMA and Auto-ARIMAX/SARMAX](https://www.scmconnections.com/get-smart/simple-guide-auto-arima-sarima)